sal55/langs/Benchmarks.md

 * Produce a worthwhile speed-up to my compiler, to narrow the gap between it and gcc-O3, and to widen it between it and Tiny C
 * Do so without significantly slowing down the compiler (I estimate 10% slow-down on the final compiler)
 * Do so without using any complicated, academic algorithms or dozens of passes; using only the most basic techniques
-* Do so without getting involved in the gritty details of processor intruction schedule.
-(However, one micro-benchmark is 30% slower with -opt than without!)
+* Do so without getting involved in the gritty details of processor intruction scheduling.
 * To reduce program size (it wasn't an original aim; but it is now)
 * To produce more respectable-looking code
 * To produce something that could be ported to my C compiler